 What I've learnt from working with a disability

 Holding down a full-time job at one of the world's most well-known, prestigious and damn right amazing media corporations was never going to be easy.
 But recently it's taught me more about my disability than ever before, and I wanted to share a couple of insights I've gathered that have really tested me out over the past couple of months.
 The list is longer - I'll probably add to it or do a different blog post at some point!

 "Of course you can work from home, for four days out of five next week."
 I asked and my editor said yes.
 And even though I knew I needed to take this time for health - both physical and mental - I still felt so guilty at even asking.

 It's really hard when you just want to do a good job not to shoulder too much all the time.
-I'm really bad for this, and even when I know it's the right thing to do to take a step (excuse the pun) back for a bit and get back on track I feel as though I'm letting people down.
+I'm really bad for this, and even when I know it's the right thing to do to take a step back for a bit and get back on track I feel as though I'm letting people down.

 But it goes deeper than that.
 It's not just letting people down, it's this internal worry that people are constantly going to think bad of me, even though they never give any indication (well not never, some people definitely do).

 I know I do a good job, I work hard and produce good stuff, but in my mind that's not enough to compensate for the amount of time working from home.

-But it takes constant confidence to keep saying, this is what I read right now so I can do my job at the best of my ability.
-Which leads me to my next learning...
+But it takes constant confidence to keep saying, this is what I need right now so I can do my job at the best of my ability.

 You have to shout to get what you need - and this isn't always easy.